-We can also facilitate regular sessions to encourage participant accountability.
+We can also facilitate regular sessions.

 This 90 minute session gives staff and volunteers an introduction to wellbeing and provides some basic strategies for achieving balance and managing stress in their own lives.
 It combines experiential learning with discussion and interactive practical exercises.